 Most trustees in bankruptcy feel that the term should be a maximum of three to four years.
 It is a stipulation in the Bankruptcy and Insolvency Act that the term for a “Consumer Proposal” be no more than five years.
 Terms longer than this have a very high failure rate, because people cannot see a “light at the end of the tunnel”.

-Credit counsellors versus trustees in bankruptcy
+Credit counsellors versus Licensed Insolvency Trustees

 Are there advantages for a person using the services of a credit counsellor rather than a trustee in bankruptcy?